paulmelnikow/chainsmoker/README.md

 [prettier]: https://prettier.io/
 [lerna]: https://lernajs.io/

-Boolean [micromatch][] for lists of file paths in TypeScript.
+Helpful and elegant boolean [micromatch][] for lists of file paths in TypeScript.

 Safer and more concise than using `.filter()` and `.length`.

-Designed for concise syntax in [dangerfiles][danger] and available in Danger.js 7.1.0+.
-However this is generically typed, and not tied to Danger in any way.
+Designed for concise syntax in [dangerfiles][danger] but not tied to them in any way.

+I'm pleased to say as of [Danger.js 7.1][danger], this helper is vendored into Danger and accessible as `danger.fileMatch`.

 [micromatch]: https://github.com/micromatch/micromatch
 [danger]: http://danger.systems/js/